suffixarchive/continuum-selfbot/README.md

 serenity-self -> https://github.com/nshout/serenity-self

 -------------------------------------------------------------------
-There is also a poise-self project being worked on by nshout with some help from myself -> https://github.com/nshout/poise-self
+nshout also has poise-self which has recieved some help from myself -> https://github.com/nshout/poise-self